kubesphere/website/content/en/docs/installing-on-linux/introduction/intro.md

 KubeKey allows users to install a highly available cluster for production.
 Users need to configure load balancers and persistent storage services in advance.

-- [Persistent Service Configuration](../storage-configuration): By default, KubeKey uses [Local Volume](https://kubernetes.io/docs/concepts/storage/volumes/#local) based on [openEBS](https://openebs.io/) to provide storage services with dynamic provisioning in Kubernetes clusters.
+- [Persistent Storage Configuration](../storage-configuration): By default, KubeKey uses [Local Volume](https://kubernetes.io/docs/concepts/storage/volumes/#local) based on [openEBS](https://openebs.io/) to provide storage services with dynamic provisioning in Kubernetes clusters.
 It is convenient for the quick installation of a testing environment.
 In a production environment, it must have a storage server set up.
-Please refer to [Persistent Service Configuration](../storage-configuration) for details.
+Please refer to [Persistent Storage Configuration](../storage-configuration) for details.
 - [Load Balancer Configuration for HA installation](../master-ha): Before you get started with multi-node installation in a production environment, you need to configure load balancers.
-Either cloud LB or `HAproxy + keepalived` works for the installation.
+Cloud load balancers, Nginx and `HAproxy + Keepalived` all work for the installation.

 For more information, see HA Cluster Configuration.
 You can also see the specific step of HA installations across major cloud providers in Installing on Public Cloud.